zhongchong/FaceDetection/README.md

 Author: Zhong Chong

-Description: A demo to be detect face or pedestrian
+Description: A demo shown to detect face or pedestrian in a image